linode/docs/docs/products/databases/managed-databases/guides/use-cases/index.md

 ## High Availability

-Most production applications would greatly benefit from the redundancy and extreme uptimes that high availability solutions offer.
+Most production applications would greatly benefit from the redundancy and extreme uptime that high availability solutions offer.
 Managed Databases, when configured with 3 nodes, provides built-in data replication, redundancy, and automatic failover.
 This ensures downtime is significantly minimized and applications are always available.

 ## Reasons to Consider Manged Databases